IISweetHeartII/bugshot/backend/docs/PPT_OUTLINE.md

 ```

 ### Speaker Notes
-"This class diagram shows our main entities and their relationships.
-User owns Projects, Projects contain Errors, and each Error has multiple Occurrences."
+"Here are our UML diagrams.
+The CLASS DIAGRAM shows our main entities and their relationships.
+User owns Projects, Projects contain Errors, and each Error has multiple ErrorOccurrences.
+Notice how all entities inherit from BaseEntity.
+The USE CASE DIAGRAM shows the main actors and their interactions.
+The ACTIVITY DIAGRAMS show two key workflows: Error ingestion and Notification processing.
+These diagrams were essential for designing our system before writing any code."

 ---

-## Slide 9: Demo Introduction (15초)
+## Slide 8: Demo Introduction (15초)

 ### Content
 ```